microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraScopedRoleMembership.md

 ## Description

-the Add-EntraScopedRoleMembership cmdlet adds a scoped role membership to an administrative unit.
+the Add-EntraScopedRoleMembership cmdlet Adds a scoped role membership to an administrative unit.

 ## Examples